Q1: If we buy tickets in advance, can they be collected on the day?

 Q30.
 Who do I contact if I have a complaint?

-For the duration of the festival we are working to specific licensing conditions, working closely with environmental health to adhere to those conditions and have noise limiters in place to ensure that we do not exceed those limits.
-If you have a noise complaint please contact us via our complaints line - 07743681812 and your complaint will be logged and investigated by our health and safety advisor on site.
+For the duration of our festivals we will be working to specific licensing conditions, working closely with environmental health to adhere to those conditions and have noise limiters in place to ensure that we do not exceed those limits.
+If you have a noise complaint please contact us via our complaints line - 01446 401501 and your complaint will be logged and investigated by our health and safety advisor on site.

 If something at one of our events has been unsatisfactory we would always like to be made aware of it so that we can rectify it in the future.
 Please contact us with your concerns and our complaints officer will look into the matter and will endeavour to contact you as soon as possible.